Philips CPAP Device Problems Led To Double-Lung Transplant, Lawsuit Claims

 The complaint (PDF) was filed by Susan Blanchard in the U.S. District Court for the District of Maine on April 21, pursuing product liability claims against Philips North America, LLC and its subsidiaries, as the defendant.

 Philips announced a CPAP device recall in June 2021, affecting millions of breathing machines that contained a polyester-based polyurethane (PE-PUR) sound abatement foam, which was intended to reduce noise and vibrations while consumers use the device every night for treatment of sleep apnea.
-However, the sound abatement foam has been found to degrade and break down, releasing particles and debris directly into the machine’s air pathways, CPAP mask and ultimately the lungs of users.

 Breathing the chemicals, gasses and particles released by the PE-PUR foam has already been linked to reports of cancer, lung damage and severe respiratory injuries, according to allegations raised in hundreds of Philips CPAP device lawsuits now being pursued by former users.